It’s 10 years since Dan Rodriguez bought The Canvas Club. Bring this up with him and he runs a hand through his hair and smiles.

 “I think it was starting to pick up just before the pandemic.
 But there were still only three or four venues to come here for, and you can’t build a precinct on that,” Rodriguez says.
 “Now, I’m finding people know Woolloongabba.
 They’re coming here for the brewery, they’re coming for Electric.
 We still have good weekends and bad weekends but it’s definitely coming on strong.”

-Mr Badger’s will open mid-August at 24 Logan Road.
+Mr Badger’s will open early spring at 24 Logan Road.